Daniel-Chin/Music-Simu-Listening-over-LAN/design_doc.md

         -   "downloading X%"
         -   "waiting for others to download (a/b ready)"
 - **sharing**
-    -   A URL with room code as param, its QR code image, and the room code itself.
+    -   A URL to "/" (not landing!) with room code as param, its QR code image, and the room code itself.
 - **Queue**
     -   Simple list in play order; current highlighted, next-up pinned.
     -   Each row: title/artist · duration · **Nudge to next-up**.